OuhscBbmc/redcap-manual-v1/check/testing.md

 * Are all the items present?
 * Have any items been added that were not approved by the IRB (and therefore should be deleted)?
 * Are calculated variables producing correct answers?
+* Can the investigators confirm who has been approved as key personnel by the IRB so only those people are given access to the REDCap project?

-### Ask the individuals testing your instruments/survey if the forms/surveys are user-friendly in its appearance {#sec-check-testing-others-appearance}
+### Ask the individuals testing your instruments/survey if the forms/surveys are user-friendly in appearance {#sec-check-testing-others-appearance}

 * Are the colors easy on the eyes?
 * Are colors acceptable for people who are color-blind?